11 | 17 novembre 2024

 Films are submitted with the mention of genres/themes.
 The artistic department reserves the right to assign submitted films together into sections within the festival curation as well as to not select submitted films for the festival.

 Open to all short films with a maximum runtime of 15 minutes.
 Open to documentaries.
-German-festival or world premieres and films from the year 2022 will be first choice.
+German-festival or world premieres and films from the current year will be first choice.